D

 DOS has a scripting method known as a batch file, based on the Unix OS’s more powerful shell script.
 A batch file is a series of DOS and/or system commands stored in a plaintext file, usually with a .bat filename extension.
 Entering the file name in MS-DOS runs the commands from the file in order.
 MS-DOS systems have a batch file named autoexec.bat run at startup by a call from the command.com system file.

-Versions of MS Windows from Windows NT onward do not use MS-DOS.
-That’s why their command prompts, although they look like DOS windows, do not recognize most DOS commands.
+Versions of MS Windows from Windows NT onward don’t use MS-DOS.
+That’s why their command prompts, although they look like DOS windows, don’t recognize most DOS commands.
 They can still run batch files that use the commands they do recognize.

 dot-com